 Sundays: Choral Services at 10.30am and 5.30pm, each of which is preceded by a rehearsal

 There are also extra services from time to time as would be expected for a Civic Church.
 These are detailed in the Choir Diary which is published at the start of each new term.

 While it is expected that Choral Scholars would be available for services which might fall outside university term times, such as those at Christmas, Holy Week and Easter, there may be some flexibility in this if discussed and arranged far enough in advance with the Director of Music and the Rector.

 The present choir is an adult chamber choir of approximately 24 auditioned singers and comprises a healthy mix of skilled volunteer singers and choral scholars.
 The Minster Choir’s repertoire is wide-ranging, the work is fast paced and the choir is an extremely friendly community.
 Applications are welcome from sopranos, altos (male or female), tenors and basses.

 The basic value of each scholarship is £1500 per annum, with the potential for additional payments for excellent attendance and additional services or recitals.

 Scholarships may be offered following a successful audition with the Director of Music who must be in receipt of two satisfactory references, one from a professional musician and the other a character reference ideally from a parish priest or else from a teacher.
 Any appointment will be subject to successful receipt of a satisfactory DBS disclosure.

-Please contact Alexander Woodrow (Director of Music) for an informal conversation or for more details.
+Please contact the Director of Music, Alexander Woodrow (firstname.lastname@example.org) for an informal conversation or for more details.